Our “Sell A Franchise Complete Toolkit”

 Your first step will be to complete our new client questionnaire.
 Then you will submit your financial statements/tax returns.
 (Your information is fully confidential at all times.)
 One of our client managers will be available to assist you if you get stuck.
 We will review your provided information, ask you more questions, and ‘recast’ the financials.

 Next you’ll want to determine which level of business valuation you require.
-FOR FREE, and before you make any obligation, we will work with you to ‘recast’ your financials, determine Sellers Discretionary Earnings, and provide you with an opinion of business value.
-If you prefer something more formal, our Summary Opinion Of Value & Key Indicator Report provides both business value and compares your business stats to industry averages.
-If you need more detailed analysis of the valuation methods used, as well as industry reports and regional demographics, we also offer Detailed and Comprehensive business valuations that are USPAP compliant and signed and certified by our ASA/CVA certified appraisers.
+Included in the fee, we will work with you to ‘recast’ your financials, determine Sellers Discretionary Earnings, and provide you with an opinion of business value.
+If you need more detailed analysis of the valuation methods used, industry rules of thumb, sold market comparables, as well as industry reports and regional demographics, we also offer Detailed and Comprehensive business valuations that are USPAP compliant and signed and certified by our ASA/CVA certified appraisers.
 All reports will let you know ahead of time the general parameters of what your company could be sold for. <Let us know if you’d like to see Business Valuation samples.>

-Once you are comfortable with the established value range and have decided on a ‘go to market’ asking price, you’ll email or upload photos and videos of your business location (if appropriate), region, or anything else that will help a buyer understand your business.
+Once you are comfortable with the established value range and have decided on a ‘go to market’ asking price, you’ll email or upload photos and videos of your business location (if appropriate), region, franchise marketing materials, and anything else that will help a buyer understand your business.

-We will then professionally produce a customized Business Profile incorporating the content from your questionnaire, the photos/videos you uploaded, and our video interview (if ordered). <Let us know if you’d like to see a sample Business Profile.>
+We will then professionally produce a customized Business Profile incorporating the content from your questionnaire, the photos/videos you uploaded, marketing materials, and our video interview (see below).